ScottPlot/ScottPlot/src/ScottPlot5/README.md

 # ScottPlot 5

+**⚠️ WARNING:** ScottPlot 5 is early in development and highly experimental at this time.

 ### Design Goals

 * Figure items (ticks, axis labels, grid, etc.) will implement `IRenderable` and track state (styling) and handle rendering in the same class.
 This makes experimental renderables (like new tick systems) easy to implement and test.